nexusformat/definitions/sphinx/source/volume1/design/index.rst

     Coordinate systems are used to describe the positions and orientations of objects.

-Rules
+:ref:`Rules`
-    Rules for Structuring Information in NeXus Files
+    This section describes *where to place data* within a NeXus data file.

-Data Rules
+:ref:`DataRules`
-    This section describes the rules which apply for storing single data fields in data files.
+    This section describes *how to store data* in a NeXus data file.

-File Formats
+:ref:`Fileformat`
     This section describes how NeXus structures
     are mapped to features of the underlying physical file format.